JakubNer/az-reverse-proxy-options/README.md

 Front Door globally load-balances across data-centers while API management orchestrates our API cross-cutting concerns.

-In this approach if we don't necessarily need geo-redundancy, but do want throttling, we can forego Azure Front Door and do everything with API Management.
+Both offerings can throttle; if we don't necessarily need geo-redundancy, but still want throttling, we can forego Azure Front Door and do everything with API Management.

 ### Setting Up API Management